Contact Us for a Free Consultation (213) 542-0979

 • whatever the total amount of loss.

-So, if we can come into that negotiation with the money, that puts us in a pretty strong negotiating position to try to keep you out of jail and also try and see if we can set up a misdemeanor instead of a felony.
+So, if we can come into that negotiation with the money, that puts us in a pretty strong negotiating position to try to keep you out of jail and see if we can set up a misdemeanor instead of a felony.

-All of this, of course, presumes that the prosecutor is able to prove the case against you.
+All of this, of course, presumes that the prosecutor can prove the case against you.

 Defending Credit Card Fraud Cases

-If on the other hand, you're innocent of the case and you've got a good defense, then we will certainly explore that route.
-If you're found not guilty then you don't have to worry about any jail or prison time.
+If, on the other hand, you're innocent of the case and you've got a good defense, then we will certainly explore that route.
+If you're found not guilty, you don't have to worry about jail or prison time.

-If you were arrested for any type of credit card fraud in California, there are several common defense strategies our criminal lawyers can use:
+If you were arrested for any credit card fraud in California, there are several common defense strategies our criminal lawyers can use:

 • no fraudulent intent,